movementlabsxyz/MIP/MIP/mip-58/README.md

 1. **Transaction Complexity**
 Requires four interactions:
-   - Two by the user (initiation and finalization).
+   - Two by the user (initiate the transfer and finalize the transfer).
-   - One by the Relayer to complete the transaction.
+   - One by the Relayer to complete the transfer.
-   - One by a third party (tasked by the Relayer) to finalize refunds in case of failure.
+   - One by a third party (tasked to the Relayer) to finalize refunds in case of failure.
    - If any of these fails, users and the operator face losses.
 2. **High Cost**
    - The multi-transaction setup is expensive for both users and the operator.
-   - Estimations in fee calculation that are too far off real values could result in significant losses.
+   - Estimations in fee calculation that are too far off can result in significant losses.
-   - Example: At 16 gwei, bridging costs \$20 for 10k transactions.
-If fees are miscalculated by 25\%, this leads to a \$25k loss.
-At 100 gwei, the loss escalates dramatically.
+   - If fees are miscalculated by 25\%, this leads to a 25\% loss.
+When L1 fees increase, the loss can escalate dramatically in absolute terms.
 3. **Unfriendly User Experience**
    - The current design requires users to have funds on the target chain for finalization.
 This increases friction and discourages adoption.
    - Sponsored transactions are essential to the current implementation but remain unimplemented, leaving users stranded without funds.